Push-to-Deploy

 folder 1 to folder 2

 I started using this approach to link my local development folders directly to the folder where my website is hosted.
 Now, when I make changes in my local project, I can simply push those changes, and they are directly deployed to my website.
-It's a real game-changer.
+It's a clean and time-saving workflow that lets me skip the whole SSH process entirely.

 The setup is also quite straightforward.
 You first need to access your website folder, and do the following: